oscarchew/doNt-Forget-your-Language/README.md

 Usage
 ---
-**Data**: The processed datasets are available at `data`.
-If you wish to create those biased/unbiased/filtered subsets for your custom datasets, please refer to `src/create_subsets.py`
+**Data**: The processed datasets are available in the `data` directory.
+To create biased, unbiased, or filtered subsets for your custom datasets, refer to `src/create_subsets.py`.

-**Models**: To reproduce the numbers in the paper, simply run `src/nfl.py` for NFL or `src/dfr.py` for the DFR baseline that we re-implemented.
+**Models**: To reproduce the results in our paper, run `src/nfl.py` for NFL or `src/dfr.py` for the DFR baseline, which we re-implemented.

 Citation
 ---
-Please consider citing our paper if you find our work helpful.
+If you find our work helpful, please consider citing our paper.
 Thank you!
 ```bibtex
 @inproceedings{chew-etal-2024-understanding,
     title = "Understanding and Mitigating Spurious Correlations in Text Classification with Neighborhood Analysis",